 One of the most effective ways of saving taxes every financial year is by making prudent choice in tax-saving investments.
 For that purpose, one of the most popular investments made by taxpayers every year is a reliable term insurance plan.

-To that end, the iSelect+ Term Plan, available on Canara HSBC Oriental Bank of Commerce Life Insurance, a term insurance plan that can protect your finances and ensure coverage to your family in your absence.
+To that end, the iSelect+ Term Plan, available on Canara HSBC Life Insurance, a term insurance plan that can protect your finances and ensure coverage to your family in your absence.
 It is accompanied with a range of useful add-on riders, such as Accident Death and Disability, ensuring coverage even in unexpected,unfortunate circumstances.

 Hi, I am Radhika Palkar, a professional Chartered Accountant associated with an esteemed CA firm based out of Mumbai.
 My area of focus has been in advising foreign companies in managing their operation in India and administering them.
-Today I am here as part of the Tax video series for Canara HSBC Oriental Bank of Commerce Life Insurance Company.
+Today I am here as part of the Tax video series for Canara HSBC Life Insurance Company.

 Now, we will talk about 2 important concepts that are income tax rebate and income tax refund though they are used interchangeably, there is a lot of difference between the two so let's understand the difference and how we can claim the income tax refund at the time of filing the return of income.